Jagerziel/Credit_Score_App_Frontend/README.md

-# ScoreEase

-General Assembly Hackathon Summer August 14th 2023

 # 💸 Financial Literacy Hackathon 2023
+*General Assembly Hackathon Summer August 14th 2023*

+***Result: 1st Place***

+## Hackathon Prompt

+Create a more complete, data-driven, real-time credit score software that considers a borrower's finanacial and credit history from the beginning of time and can be used to qualify borrowers for credit and loans.
+Nice to have features can include: consider bill payments, rent, utilities, subscriptions, and visualization of data.

-# Description
+## Description

 Embark on a seamless credit journey with our innovative web application.
 ScoreEase introduces a user-friendly interface that seamlessly combines the power of real-time data analysis with the entirety of your financial history.
 Say farewell to complex credit assessments and embrace a new era of simplicity and accuracy, as ScoreEase effortlessly allows borrowers to view credit and loans by tapping into their complete financial narrative, all at your fingertips.

-# Prompt

-Create a more complete, data-driven, real-time credit score software that considers a borrower's finanacial and credit history from the beginning of time and can be used to qualify borrowers for credit and loans.
-Nice to have features can include: consider bill payments, rent, utilities, subscriptions, and visualization of data.
+Github Repository Links:
+- Frontend Repo:
+- Backend Repo:
+- Data Modeling Repo:

 ## Application Screenshots